cajoshuapark/crypto-bot/README.md

 ```

 ## Plotting Candlestick Graph with closing time
-The lines in the graph represent the moving averages
+The lines in the graph represent the moving averages\n
 The up arrows represent buy indicators, the down arrows represent sell indicators

 ## Automate Crypto Bot